 speaker

-Our next question comes from the line of Seth Basham from Red Bush Securities.
+Our next question comes from the line of Seth Bashim from Redbush Securities.
 Please go ahead.

 speaker

-Hi, this is Nathan Friedman on Forstuff.
+Hi, this is Nathan Friedman on for Seth.
 Thanks so much for taking my question.
 I just wanted to follow up on the gross margin sustainability.
 Maybe you can share more color behind the higher expectations versus the prior 32 to 32.5.
 Is it just merchandise margin improvement is more sticky and sustainable in light of higher promotions?
-Or is there a larger runway for supply chain that could drive gain to offset this or something else?
+Or is there a larger runway for supply chain that could drive gains to offset this or something else?

 speaker

-I'll start on the merch margin.
+I'll start on the merge margin.
 I'll let Michael talk about the other components.
 I mean, you know, we're certainly at a much higher level than we were three years ago from a merge margin perspective.
 It's up over 500 basis points during that time period.
-You know, we do see some promotions creeping back in and expect that going forward.
-But to be clear, I don't think we're ever going to go back to where we were in 2019 and prior from a promotional intensity perspective.
-I also think that during that time period, we've made a lot of improvements in just the fundamentals of how we manage the business, the inventory management process, the allocation system is being much more thoughtful about where and how we're putting goods, the clearance strategy that we're running.
-You know, all these things that we've done from an MP&A perspective have long term benefits that we think are going to be sticky.
-So there may be a little bit of erosion next year in merch margin relative to this year with some more promotions, but we think the vast majority of what we picked up in the last couple of years is going to stick to
+You know, we do see some promotions creeping back in and expect that going forward, but To be clear, I don't think we're ever going to go back to where we were in 2019 and prior from a promotional intensity perspective.
+I also think that during that time period, we've made a lot of improvements in just the fundamentals of how we manage the business, the inventory management process, the allocation system and being much more thoughtful about where and how we're putting goods, the clearance strategy that we're running.
+All these things that we've done from an MP&A perspective have long-term benefits that we think are going to be sticky.
+There may be a little bit of erosion next year in merch margin relative to this year with some more promotions, but we think the vast majority of what we picked up over the last couple of years is going to stick to our ribs.

 speaker